CoderDojo Twin Cities Micropython

 Section 9: Kits

-Lastly, we have a large glossary of terms, contact information and references to other web sites that might be useful in your projects.
+Lastly, we have a large glossary of terms, contact information and references to other websites that might be useful in your projects.
+Many of our more advanced projects have been moved into separate websites.
+Here are a few of these sites:

 Glossary of Terms